evamaxfield/distributed-ecosystem/README.md

 When considering how to store files that we want to process or distribute, we looked at a couple of solutions but ended on Quilt due to it:
-* having a pretty sensible Python API
+* has a pretty sensible Python API
-* focused on dataset level management
+* focuses on dataset level management
 * is open source (we can contribute)
-* having a UI (catalog) to view the data
+* has a UI (catalog) to view the data
-* supporting private and public data management
+* supports private and public data management
 * has no real setup required
 * supports data versioning
 * supports in publishing data with a paper